Post

 Variable Substitution

-Flux supports variable substitution in your manifests using the postBuild.substitute field:
+Flux supports variable substitution in your manifests using the postBuild.substitute field.
+This allows you to inject dynamic values into your Kubernetes manifests without hardcoding them.

 1